-over 20 years, I have become more and more convinced
+over 20 years, I have become more and more convinced that he was

 THE ENCHANTED SELF is a positive psychology approach to mental

-the techniques they need to start to think in positive
+the techniques they need to start to think in positive ways about

-I also teach them to appreciate their own life story, its ups
+them to appreciate their own life story, its ups and downs; the

 I have the belief and I teach the belief that inside of each

 of us we know when we are on track and we know when we are living

 a wholesome life that fits with the integrity of our particular

 spirit.
 I call this sense of well-being ï¿½The Enchanted Selfï¿½ and